-As of June 30, 2015, the Foundation was invested in other private investment companies.
+As of June 30, 2016, the Foundation was invested in private investment funds.
 Each of these investments has certain restrictions with respect to rights of withdrawal by the Foundation as specified in the respective agreements.
-Generally, the Fund is required to provide notice of its intent to withdraw after the investment has been maintained for a certain period of time.
-The management agreements of the private investment companies provide for compensation to the managers in the form of fees ranging from 55 basis points to 1.5%, an averaged, equivalent value of 1% of which is recorded in the financial statements as a gift-in-kind.
+Generally, the Foundation is required to provide notice of its intent to withdraw after the investment has been maintained for a certain period of time.
+The management agreements of the private investment funds provide for compensation to the managers in the form of fees ranging from 55 basis points to 1.5%, an averaged, equivalent value of 1% of which is recorded in the financial statements as a gift-in-kind.